chloealbright/DevHiveMind/Companies/Employment Best Personal Practices.md

 ---
 tags:
   - employment
+  - career
 author:
   - jacgit18
-Comments: This documentation discusses
+Comments: This documentation discusses best personal practices.
-Status: Express
+Status: Perpetual
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates:
 ---
 When terminated from a job, be sure to request a formal letter explaining the reasons behind your termination.
 Additionally, avoid quitting a job abruptly, as it can have similar consequences to being fired, potentially impacting your eligibility for unemployment benefits.